Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Polígono convexo)
 **Convex polygon**: a polygon such that in each of its vertices, the angle measured inside the polygon is less than the angle measured outside the polygon.

+(Polígono equiangular)
+**Equiangular polygon**: a convex polygon in which all the interior angles are congruent with each other.

+(Polígono regular)
+**Regular polygon**: a polygon that is both equilateral and equiangular, i.e. a polygon with all sides of equal length, and all interior angles of equal measure.

 (Polígono cóncavo)
 **Concave polygon**: a polygon such that in at least one of its vertices, the angle measured inside the polygon is greater than the angle measured outside the polygon.

+(Fórmula del ángulo en un polígono equiangular) **Angle in an equiangular polygon formula**: a formula to calculate the measure of the interior angles in an equiangular polygon.
+Let an equiangular polygon have $n$ sides, the measure of each interior angle is $\frac{(n - 2)\pi}{n}$.

 (Cuadrilátero)
 **Quadrilateral**: a shape with four straight sides.